pantheon-systems/documentation/source/docs/articles/sites/code/developing-directly-with-sftp-mode.md

 There are links to specific guides for other GUI tools at the end of this doc page.

 The main directory listing includes Pantheon, logs, environment data and configuration.
-You're free to take a look there, but your website is in the "code" directory.
+You're free to take a look there, but your website is in the `code` directory.

 ## Authenticating

 There are two ways to get access to your Pantheon site via SFTP.
 One method is by using you Pantheon account's dashboard password.

-Alternatively you can connect via SFTP using the public [SSH key you uploaded to your account](/docs/articles/users/loading-ssh-keys#loading-ssh-keys).
+Alternatively you can connect via SFTP using the public [SSH key you uploaded to your account](/docs/articles/users/loading-ssh-keys).
 This will allow for password-less authentication.
-If you would like to [generate a SSH key](/docs/articles/users/generating-ssh-keys#generating-ssh-keys) you can get more information on the wiki.
+If you would like to [generate a SSH key](/docs/articles/users/generating-ssh-keys) you can get more information on the wiki.

 ## Committing SFTP Changes